-Single stage or double stage fuel oil pumps and their suction capacities
+Single stage and double stage fuel oil pumps and their suction capacities.

 The limitation of a fuel oil pump feeding a burner may often be the suction side.
-With higher suction lifts vacuum in the suction line evaporates light fractions of the fuel oil and the pump starts to choke.
+With higher suction lift the "vacuum" in the suction line will evaporate the light fractions of the fuel oil - and the pump starts to choke.

-A single stage pump consist of only one set of pumping gears and the lift capacity is limited compared to a two stage fuel pump consisting of a double set of pumping gears.
+A single stage pump consist of only one set of pumping gears and the lift capacity is limited compared to the two stage fuel pump with double set of pumping gears.

-Higher vacuum levels requires use of a separate lifting pumps and a dedicated feeding reservoir to the fuel pump.
+Higher "vacuum" levels requires use of separate lifting pumps and dedicated feeding reservoirs to the fuel pumps.

-The total vacuum in a fuel oil suction line can roughly be estimated as
+The total "vacuum" in a fuel oil suction line can roughly be estimated to